 Here is a very simple example of a training matrix:

 Another thing to consider is that each of the processes in the training matrix should reference a controlled document.
 While this is not specifically listed in ISO 13485 section 6.2, it is fundamental in the operation of a medical device QMS.
-If you are going to claim that a process is essential to product quality, it would open up too many questions during a quality audit if you decide to not document that process.
+If you are going to claim that a process is essential to product quality, it would open up too many questions during a quality audit if you don’t document that process.

 Something to note is that you can group training requirements into job families for specific departments, especially if there is a significant overlap in the responsibilities.
 In many organizations, a specific job title may change and develop over time.
 Alternatively, a department may have roles with several different levels (Quality Inspector I, Quality Inspector II, etc).